 All of the recipients in these studies tolerated the infusions well.
 There were no reports of infusion related reactions, cytokine release syndrome or neurotoxicity.
-Few SAEs were observed, with those reported consistent with presentation of the disease under study and resolved with standard clinical management.
 Most events were non-serious and resolved without sequelae.

-A Phase 1 study investigated the utility of autologous polyclonal Treg therapy as a treatment of patients with Type I diabetes (T1D) (Bluestone et al., 2015).
-In this trial, Tregs were isolated from patients and expanded ex vivo prior to being returned to patients as a single infusion of expanded cells.
-The study included four dose escalation cohorts ranging from 50 x 106 to 2600 x 106 expanded Tregs.
+A Phase 1 study investigated the utility of autologous polyclonal Treg therapy as a treatment of patients with Type I diabetes (Bluestone et al., 2015).
+In this study, Tregs were isolated from patients and expanded ex vivo prior to being returned to patients as a single infusion of expanded cells.
+The study included four dose escalation cohorts ranging from 50 x 10 to 2600 x 10 expanded Tregs.
 The expanded Tregs retained their T cell receptor diversity and were well tolerated.
 Additionally, while the primary objective of the study was not to assess efficacy, nor was it powered to be able to interpret results in the context of age- and disease duration-dependent progression of disease, some of the diabetes-related clinical biomarker secondary endpoints suggested potential for efficacy, namely patients in the lower dose cohorts having longer stability of c-peptide and hemoglobin A1c (Bluestone et al., 2015).